 For more information, see Optometric Management of Dyslexia.

-EYE CONDITIONS: Conditions that affect the eyes and cause a range of symptoms, from a minor inconvenience to permanent blindness.
+Conditions that affect the eyes and cause a range of symptoms, from a minor inconvenience to permanent blindness.

 For more information, see Eye Conditions.